 Bartow Pell Mansion Museum Easter Egg Hunt

 How often do you get to search for eggs in the midst of a formal garden surrounding a Grecian-style stone mansion on land that was purchased from Siwanoy Indians in 1654?
-Bring your own basket and start looking at this event for kids ages two to 12!
-Then have your photo taken with the Easter Bunny, try your hand at some arts and crafts and sample the light refreshments.
-Registration is required; buy tickets here.
+Bring your own basket and start hunting at this event for kids ages two to 12—then get your photo with the Easter Bunny.

 Bartow Pell Mansion Museum